-Pricing starts from as little as $5 per month.
+Reckon One pricing starts from as little as $7 per month.
 From there you have the option of adding additional services with a ‘pay-per-service’ type system.
-You can add invoicing functionality for another $3 per month, add a bank feed for another $3 per month and so on.
+You can add invoicing functionality for another $3 per month, add a bank feed for another $7 per month and so on.
 The benefit of this is that you’re only paying for the parts of the system that you’re actually using.

 From a functionality perspective, I haven’t used it.
 Having talked to a couple of small business owners who have, it seems to do what they need and they’re very happy with it.

-Up until May this year, MYOB was on track to acquire Reckon, but have backed out of the acquisition.
+Up until May 2018, MYOB was on track to acquire Reckon’s accounting division but did not end up completing the transaction.

 The first piece of accounting software I ever used 10+ years ago was MYOB Exonet.
 This is more of an enterprise option, rather than small business.
 It was great at what it did.
 And I still believe that MYOB provides a far more robust solution for larger businesses.

 One of MYOB Essentials’ selling points is that its basic plan pricing starts from only $25+GST per month.
 This puts it at less than half the price of the other major market player.

 It provides great basic functionality from a bank feed / invoicing / purchases perspective.
 However, I can’t help but feel sad that it doesn’t have cool functionality around recurring invoices and similar.

 I also have a real issue with the user interface.
 To me, it’s not a pleasant piece of software to use.
 This in part seems to be because Essentials was released to provide online functionality with the pressure of competition from other cloud-based accounting software.
 It is essentially their existing software pushed online in a hurry to keep up with the competition.
 As a result, it wasn’t designed with the end user and cloud software functionality in mind.